Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Driving without car insurance

-Without coverage, you could be left paying hundreds of dollars in fines.
+Without insurance, you could be left paying thousands of dollars in fines.

 What's in this guide?

-- How much are the fines for driving without insurance?
+- What are the penalties for driving without insurance?

-- Can I drive someone else's car without buying insurance?
+- Can I drive someone else's car without insurance?

 - Compare liability-only car insurance